-Enbridge Inc, the midstream company that owns the country’s largest natural gas distribution network, is also Canada’s leading oil and gas company based on revenues.
+As for companies, Cenovus Energy, the Alberta-based producer that also holds assets in one of the country’s largest natural gas plays – the Deep Basin, is Canada’s leading oil and gas company based on revenues.